datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 For this we will use a different data, data on characteristics of iris flowers that we can directly load from within the `seaborn` package.

 The function we will need is `ttest_mean` from `statsmodels.stats.weightstats.DescrStatsW`.
 This is a two-sided test for the null hypothesis that the expected value (mean) of a sample of independent observations `a` is equal to the given population mean, `popmean`.
-It will output t-statistics, p-value and degrees of freedom as a result.
+It will output t-statistics, p-value and degrees of freedom (in this sequence) as a result.

 Except that now, instead of calculating the number of observations qualifying of the test by hand (which we did in case of z-test), we can pass the variable we want to test to the function `DescrStatsW` and then run the function `ttest_mean`.